olekscode/Blog/posts/deprewriter/index.md

 The first line declares a method `includesAllOf:` of class `Collection`.
 The method takes one argument: `value`.
 Lines 2-5 deprecate this method by calling abother method `deprecated:transformWith:` which is undestood by all subclasses of `Object`.
 The first argument is a deprecation string that will be displayed in the deprecation warning: `'Use #includesAll: instead'`.
 The second argument is a transformation rule: `'‘@rec includesAllOf: ’@arg' -> '’@rec includesAll: ’@arg'`.
 The last line of the deprecated method calls the new method `includesAll:`.

 The transformation rule consists of two parts: antecedent (left hand side) and consequent (right hang side).
 Both are expressions written in a pattern matching language (similar to regex but for code).
-Antecedent defines the
+Antecedent matches the piece of code that needs to be replaced and consequent defines the replacement.
+Tokens that start with '@ are named variables.
+The antecedent above matches all method calls to includesAllOf:.
+The receiver is stored in variable '@rec, the argent is stored in variable '@arg.
+Then consequent expression generates the call to includesAll: using the same receiver and argument.

-This way, when client calls the deprecated method, he/she will receive a deprecation warning and
+When client calls the deprecated method includesAllOf:, he/she will receive a deprecation warning, then the deprecated method call inside client code will be automatically replaced with the call to includesAll:.
+Finally, the new method includesAll: will be called.

+Client developer can change the configurations to disable warnings or disable automatic rewriting and be asked explicitly before any changes to the code are made.

 ## References